react-component/table/README.md

                       <td>render</td>
                       <td>Function(value, row, index)</td>
                       <th></th>
-                      <td>The render function of cell, has three params: the text of this cell, the record of this row, the index of this row, it's return an object:{children: value, props:{align:'center', colSpan: 1, rowSpan:1}}==>'children' is the text of this cell, props is some setting of this cell, eg: 'align' set text-align, 'colspan' set td colspan, 'rowspan' set td rowspan</td>
+                      <td>The render function of cell, has three params: the text of this cell, the record of this row, the index of this row, it's return an object:{children: value, props:{colSpan: 1, rowSpan:1}}==>'children' is the text of this cell, props is some setting of this cell, eg: 'colspan' set td colspan, 'rowspan' set td rowspan</td>
                   </tr>
                 </tbody>
             </table>